manudev97/mpc-zk-paillier/README.md

 println!("{:?}", other_ec.scalar_mul(Point::new(6,10), &mut 6)); // (0,0)
 println!("{:?}", other_ec.scalar_mul(Point::new(6,10), &mut 7)); // (6,10) = ∞
 ```
-We can say that the point (6,10) generates only three points in the group given by the curve $E(\mathbb{F}_{17}): y^2 = x^3 - 3*x + 4 \; (mod \;17)$, which is the same as (6,10) being of order 3.
+We can say that the point (6,10) generates only three points in the group given by the curve $E(\mathbb{F}_{17}): y^2 = x^3 - 3x + 4 \mod (17)$, which is the same as (6,10) being of order 3.

 ## ECDSA

 Private keys in ECC are integers (in the range of the curve field size, typically 256-bit integers).
 Key generation in ECC cryptography is as simple as securely generating a random integer in a given range, so it is extremely fast.
 Any number within the range is a valid ECC private key.
 Public keys in ECC are EC points - integer coordinate pairs (x, y), which lie on the curve.
 One of the most common uses of elliptic curves in cryptography is the Elliptic Curve Digital Signature Algorithm (ECDSA).
 In this algorithm, security is based on the difficulty of solving the discrete logarithm problem on the set of points on the curve.
 That is, given a generated public key, it is computationally difficult to find the private key.
 Let's generate some ECDSA key pairs from a generating point and we can generate public keys for private keys.
-For educational purposes we work on the curve $E(\mathbb{F}_{17}): y^2 = x^3 - 2*x + 7 \; (mod \;17)$.
+For educational purposes we work on the curve $E(\mathbb{F}_{17}): y^2 = x^3 - 2x + 7 \mod (17)$.

 ### Key generation: ECDSA
 1. Select a generator point $G$ (belonging to $E(\mathbb{F}_{17})$ of order $n$.
 For this curve all points are of order $n = 11$, the number of elements in the set.